 does not produce enough insulin or the amount that is produced is not

 fully effective.
 Instead of entering cells, the glucose remains in the

 blood resulting in high blood glucose levels.
-High blood glucose can lead
+Diabetes can cause major health

 There are several types of diabetes.
 Type 1 diabetes results from the

 body’s inability to produce insulin and accounts for approximately 5%